Balinese coconut lawar salad (Lawar buncis Bali)

 Add all the ingredients for the paste, except oil, in a small blender and purée till very smooth.
 This may take time if you are using dried galangal.
 Add as little water as possible, just enough to allow the mixture to slide down the sides of the blender and get puréed.
 You do not want a runny paste.

-Add the oil to a shallow pan and add the paste and cook on a medium flame till it is cooked down and fragrant.
+Add the oil to a shallow pan, add the paste, and cook on a medium flame until it is cooked down and fragrant.
 Stir often and scrape down the bottom of the pan with a spatula so the bottom does not burn.
 The final sauce should be quite thick, and the oil should begin to show at the edges.
-Taste and adjust salt, and seasonings.
+Taste and adjust salt and seasonings.
 Set aside.

 To make the salad:

-Blanche the sugar snap peas for 30 seconds, or to your liking, again taking care to leave them a bright green.
-You can blanche them in the microwave for 1 minute too.
+Blanch the sugar snap peas for 30 seconds or to your liking, again taking care to leave them bright green.
+You can also blanch them in the microwave for 1 minute.

 The red pepper is not cooked.

-The red chili is added to a pan with a teaspoon of oil and fried till soft.
+The red chilli is added to a pan with a teaspoon of oil and fried until soft.
 Set aside.
-I chose to leave this raw too.
+I also chose to leave this raw.

 In a very small pot fry the garlic till lightly browned.
 Drain on paper towels and set aside.

 The author suggested mixing all the vegetables and ingredients with the spice paste before serving.
-However, I like to have a more decorative dish served, especially as I have taken so much time over it.
+However, I prefer to serve a more decorative dish, especially since I have spent so much time on it.

-Arrange the sambas sauce in the center.
+Arrange the sambal paste in the centre.
 If it is too runny, use a small bowl to hold it in place.
-Arrange the vegetables around the samba in concentric circles, alternating the colors and shapes to make it interesting.
+Arrange the vegetables around the samba in concentric circles, alternating the colours and shapes to make it enjoyable.
 Grate the lime zest onto the salad and squeeze the lime juice all over.
-Sprinkle the kaffir lime leaves, lemongrass, fried shallots and garlic on top followed by the cilantro and desiccated coconut.
-Do not overcrowd the top, you should still be able to see the vegetables below.
-Arrange the chilies as the final pop of color.
+Sprinkle the kaffir lime leaves, lemongrass, fried shallots and garlic on top, followed by the cilantro and desiccated coconut.
+Do not overcrowd the top; you should still be able to see the vegetables below.
+Arrange the chillies as the final pop of colour.